AegisSSC/Football/My Offensive Philosophy.md

 	RPO or Run Pass Option Games, are a subset of plays that combine a run and a quick pass together and rely on the quarterback to make a read on a conflict player to determine if they should keep the ball, hand it off, or pass to a receiver.
 In general, we will use RPO's sparingly as an extension of our run game after finding the conflict player creeping up to stop the run.
 We will most likely use these as an audible and less of the direct playcall.

 ### Play Action Games
+	Play Action Games are a subset of plays that combine a fake run combined with a passing play.
+The purpose is to bait the defense into stopping the run play when actually stepping back to pass the ball.
+In general, we will use Play Action Games sparingly as an extension of our run game as a method of slowing down the pass rush while also pushing the ball downfield.